 Yes it’s expensive, but definitely not overpriced.
 It’s a rock-solid blaster that is quite honestly super fun to play with.
 My only piece of criticism is that this can hardly be called a Nerf blaster anymore.

 I mean, where do we go from here?
 As you may know, I’m a bit of an old-fashioned dude, and I still love some of the classic N-Strike blasters.
-The Prometheus just sets the bar really high, and with that comes expectations, if you get my point.
+The Prometheus just sets the bar really high and is an entirely different type of blaster, and with that comes expectations.

 |Review||Nerf Rival Prometheus MXVIII-20K|